NaveTwizer/Aharai-Tech-hackathon-2022/README.md

 # Aharai Tech hackathon 2022
 ## A raspberry pi project for Aharai Tech's 2022 Hackathon :)
 ### Only software here.
-### For hardware we used a water level sensor, weight sensor and temperature & humidity sensor (DHT-11)
+### For hardware we used a water level sensor, weight sensor and temperature & humidity sensor (DHT-11) and a raspberry pi B+

 What the project is about:
 This project helps Zoos monitor their place, with the help of "Safe Zoo",